 Globus is the most efficient way to transfer files – large files, in particular – between NCAR file systems such as Campaign Storage, GLADE, and non-NCAR resources and storage systems.
 NCAR and UCAR researchers can also use the Globus for Google Drive connector service to transfer files to the NCAR Google Drive collection on Globus for sharing and storage purposes as described below.

-Globus has both a web interface and a command line interface (CLI) that are described below.
-To use either interface, the first step is to create a free personal account and log in using a Globus ID or Google, as shown in the image to the right.
+Globus has both a web interface and a command line interface (CLI), which are described below.
+To use either interface, the first step is to create a free personal account and log in using a Globus ID or a Google account.
 (UCAR and NCAR staff: Do not use the NCAR RDA organizational login.)

 Several mapped collections, which provide access to different file system locations on a public endpoint, are set up on the Globus system for transferring files to and from NCAR storage systems.
+These include:

 Globus also offers a feature called Globus Connect Personal for moving files to and from a laptop or desktop computer and other endpoints.